 Prior to founding GEN, you spent six years as President of CANAECO- National Association of Ecotourism Costa Rica.
 What were the major achievements and challenges during your time there?

 CANAECO is a very important organization for Costa Rica.
 It has represented the ecotourism and sustainable tourism private sector in this country since 2003 and in my time as president, we were able to multiply our membership.
 In 2009, we created the now highly recognized International Conference on Sustainable Tourism and Ecotourism; Planet, People, Peace (P3).
 This conference was officially declared by the government of Costa Rica as being of “National Interest” in 2012.
 We also achieved two positions of importance: a permanent seat in the National Accreditation Commission for approving levels of sustainable certification and creating new norms for the CST, and we obtained a permanent seat on the Board of the National Association of Tourism (CANATUR).

 Most importantly, we were able to convince the Costa Rican government that sustainable tourism should be the country’s official tourism policy.

 Our goal was that eventually, the majority of members of the Board of Directors of the Tourism Board (ICT) would be members of CANAECO, and when I stepped down as president in 2014, we achieved this goal with ALL of the board being members of CANAECO including the then newly appointed Minister of Tourism.

 Thank you, Glenn.

 For more information on GEN visit its website.
 To see Glenn’s work in action, visit Finca Rosa Blanca Coffee Plantation Resort and Arenas del Mar Beachfront and Nature Resort.
 Want to network?
 Connect with Glenn Jampol on LinkedIn.

 Enjoyed our interview with Glenn Jampol, founding member of the Global Ecotourism Network and Costa Rica eco-resort owner?
-Share and spread the word!
+Spread the word!